Whatfix

 Whatfix is an Indian SaaS-based digital adoption platform that provides in-app guidance, training, and performance support for web applications and software products.
 The company is headquartered in San Jose, California, United States and Bengaluru, Karnataka, India.

 History

 Whatfix was co-founded by Khadim Batti and Vara Kumar, the service was initially developed as a search and social media engagement platform for small businesses.
 In 2014, the company eventually pivoted to an interactive guidance platform for businesses, and was named Whatfix.

 In January 2018, the company announced that veteran Silicon Valley investor Vispi Daver had moved from the board of the company and joined the executive team.

 In October 2019, Whatfix acquired AI platform Airim.
 They acquired the learning management system Nittio Learn in August 2021 and the mobile assistance platform Leap.is in April 2022.

+In February 2023, Whatfix launched its product analytics tool for user behavior and event tracking.
+In February 2024, it launched Whatfix Mirror, an AI simulation and roleplay software for hands-on employee training.

 Funding

 Whatfix has raised a total of $264.2 million in multiple rounds of funding.